II.

 | Generic `plugin:install babysitter` | Project plugin registry entry is present when that path is selected |

-The SDK installer path may delegate harness CLI install to agent-mux adapter install support internally, but the public test claim remains installer coverage.
+The SDK installer path may delegate harness CLI install to adapters adapter install support internally, but the public test claim remains installer coverage.

-## Path B: Agent-Mux Plugin And Session E2E
+## Path B: Agent-Adapter Plugin And Session E2E

-This path tests a real or mocked agent session controlled by `agent-mux`.
-It should use `amux run <agent>` or `createClient().run({ agent })`, not `babysitter-agent call`.
+This path tests a real or mocked agent session controlled by `adapters`.
+It should use `adapters run <agent>` or `createClient().run({ agent })`, not `agent-platform call`.

 | Phase | Required action | Required assertions |